vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 permalink: /tag-mobile-sdks/0.9.8/android/validators/
 ---

-The SDK provides validators that can be used to ensure that information entered by the user is valid.
-All validators can be found in the package <code>com.powatag.android.sdk.validators</code>
+The SDK provides validators that can be used to ensure that information entered by the user is valid.\\  All validators can be found in the package <code>com.powatag.android.sdk.validators</code>

 There are three types of validators:

 # Model Validators

-These validators used to ensure that a model is valid by checking each of it properties using property validators(e.g. validating AddressDetails).
+These validators used to ensure that all properties of a model are valid (e.g. validating AddressDetails).

-These validators implement the `ModelValidator` interface which defines a `validate` method which returns a list of `ValidationFailure` objects that identify the properties that have errors.
+These validators implement the `ModelValidator` interface which defines a `validate` method which returns a list of `ValidationFailure` objects which identify the properties that have errors.

 The following model validators are available: